simondeschenes/Amuse/README.md

 - **Image Inpaint:** Effortlessly fill in missing or damaged parts of images with intelligent inpainting.

+- **Video To Video:** Easily apply stable diffusion to each frame of your videos.

-- **Model Management:** Install, download and manage all your models in a simple user interafce.
+- **Model Management:** Install, download and manage all your models in a simple user interaface.

 Amuse provides compatibility with a diverse set of models, including
 - StableDiffusion 1.5